 The source code is made available under the terms of the MIT license.

 If you make use of this code, please cite this package and its dependencies.
-You can find more information about how and what to cite in the Citing exoplanet & its dependencies documentation.
+You can find more information about how and what to cite in the citation documentation.

 Adds support for fitting circular orbits with duration